-To prevent the students from becoming too stressed — and to help them focus before the big day — schools throughout the country are counting on a technique that adults have long employed to deal with demanding work and home situations: yoga.
+To prevent the students from becoming too stressed and to help them focus before the big day – public as well as private schools jacksonville fl throughout the country tend to be counting on a technique that adults have long employed to deal with demanding work and home situations: yoga.

 And teachers and parents are hoping this new yoga fanaticism in schools will help foster calmer, saner, healthier children.

 “Today, children are stressed about everything,” said Michelle Kelsey Mitchell, yoga instructor and executive director of YoKid, a Virginia-based nonprofit organization that brings yoga to schools for underserved children.
 “Our kids are overscheduled, they have a full day at school, and oftentimes they have a multitude of activities that they’re involved in after school and on the weekends.
 They don’t necessarily get a break, and when they do get a break, it’s in front of the TV or it’s playing a video game, which isn’t a true break for them.”

 The added pressure of bullying issues, combined with a decrease in sports and outdoor activities can even lead to stressed-out, sleep-deprived 3-year-olds, said Jillian Moriarty, a Minnesota-based yoga instructor and creator of Happily Ever Active, a brand consisting of yoga gear and DVDs.

 But what do the kids actually do?